 Water quality monitoring sites were matched to the closest selected restoration projects and changes in the water quality data were evaluated relative to the completion dates of the selected projects.
 The matching between the two datasets began with a spatial join wherein the Euclidean distances between each water quality station and each restoration project were quantified.
 The restoration projects closest to each water quality station were identified using the Euclidean distances between projects and water quality stations.
 The distances were also grouped by the five restoration project types (i.e., habitat protection, nonpoint source control, etc.) such that the closest n sites of a given project type could be identified for any water quality station (Figure 3).

 For each spatial match, temporal matching between water quality stations and restoration projects was obtained by subsetting the water quality data within a time window before and after the completion date of each restoration project (Figure 4).
 For the closest n restoration sites for each of five project types, two summarized water quality estimates were obtained to quantify a before and after estimate of chlorophyll-a associated with each project.
-The before estimate was the average of observations for the year preceding the completion of a project and the after estimate was the average of observations for a year period that occurred after a defined window of time after completion of a project.
+The before estimate was the average of observations for the year preceding the completion of a project and the after estimate was the average of observations for a year period that occurred after a defined window of time upon completion of a project.
 Time windows that overlapped the start and end date of the water quality time series were discarded.
 The final two estimates of the before and after values of the five types of restoration projects at each water quality station were based on an average of the n closest restoration sites, weighted inversely by distance from the monitoring station.

 Change in water quality relative to each type of restoration project was estimated as: